Günther Rall: World War II

-World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
+World War II in Europe began on 1 September 1939 when German forces invaded Poland.
 JG 52 did not support the invasion.
 It was posted to western Germany, protecting the German border during the "Phoney War" and Rall did not see combat.
 On 7 March 1940, he was transferred to 8.
-Staffel (8th squadron) when JG 52 was augmented by the newly created III.
+Staffel when JG 52 was augmented by the newly created III.
 Gruppe (3rd group).
 On 10 May 1940 Fall Gelb began, and JG 52 supported German forces in the invasion of Belgium and Battle of France.
 On the third day of the campaign, 12 May 1940, Rall achieved his first victory.
 Three French Curtiss H75-C1 fighters were attacking a German reconnaissance aircraft at a height of 26000 ft.
-Rall attacked them and shot down one, stating: "I was lucky in my first dogfight, but it did give me a hell of a lot of self-confidence...and a scaring, because I was also hit by many bullets."
+Rall attacked them and shot down one, stating: "I was lucky in my first dogfight, but it did give me a hell of a lot of self-confidence ... and a scaring, because I was also hit by many bullets."
 The victory was his only success on the Western Front.

-JG 52 was later moved to Peuplingues and Coquelles, on the French Channel coast where it fought in the Battle of Britain.
+JG 52 was later moved to Peuplingues and Coquelles on the French Channel coast where it fought in the Battle of Britain.
 Due to heavy losses, he was given command as a Staffelkapitän (squadron leader) of 8.
-Staffel of JG 52 on 25 July 1940 and was promoted to Oberleutnant (first lieutenant) a week later, on 1 August 1940.
-Rall replaced Oberleutnant Lothar Ehrlich, who was killed in action with No. 610 Squadron RAF the previous day during the convoy battles; he was one of three pilots killed that day.
+Staffel JG 52 on 25 July 1940.
+He was promoted to Oberleutnant (first lieutenant) a week later, on 1 August 1940.
+Rall replaced Oberleutnant Lothar Ehrlich, who was killed in action with No. 610 Squadron RAF the previous day during the convoy battles.
+Ehrlich was one of three pilots killed that day.
 Rall said of the battle, "probably no one even had time to shout a warning.
 Suddenly a flock of Spitfires were on us like hawks on a bunch of chickens."
-Rall placed the blame for losses on faulty tactics; such as tying the Bf 109s to close escort of the slow Junkers Ju 87 Stuka dive-bombers.
-On the day he was appointed, JG 52 lost another four pilots, including two men of Staffelkapitän position.
+Rall placed the blame for losses on faulty tactics such as flying the Bf 109s in close escort roles for the slow Junkers Ju 87 Stuka dive-bombers.
+On the day he was appointed Oberleutnant, JG 52 lost another four pilots, including two Staffelkapitäns.
 Rall's Staffel lost one pilot missing in action with No. 65 Squadron RAF over Dover in the early afternoon.
 Rall and his unit achieved little.
-Several of the highest claiming pilots of JG 52, Gerhard Barkhorn, Alfred Grislawski, Adolf Dickfeld were not successful over England.
+Several of the highest claiming pilots of JG 52, including Gerhard Barkhorn, Alfred Grislawski, Adolf Dickfeld, were not successful over England.